 Guests will learn about each stage (separation of qualities, peeling, fermentation tanks, and drying off the beans) and the incredible team that works simultaneously to create coffee for the world to enjoy.

 You’ll see the oldest Wet Coffee Storage in the country still in production — moved solely by the force of water, without using any electricity.
 Because of this machinery, Doka Estate was named a Historical and Architectural Heritage site by the Government of Costa Rica in June 2003.

-Doka Estate does a fantastic job of sharing its knowledge with visitors and celebrates the country’s most famous agricultural product.
-If you’re a coffee lover, this plantation is a must-see while in San Jose, Costa Rica.
+Doka Estate does a fantastic job sharing its knowledge with visitors and celebrates the country’s most famous agricultural product.
+If you’re a coffee lover, this plantation is one of the must-see tourist attractions in San Jose, Costa Rica.

 See Related: Best Places to Travel Alone in the World